-Bellevue College’s Nuclear Medicine Technology (NMT) program is an eighteen-month, full-time program leading to an Associate in Arts degree is offered through a cooperative effort between Bellevue College and a number of area hospitals and clinics.
+Bellevue College’s Nuclear Medicine Technology (NMT) program is an eighteen-month, full-time program leading to an Associate in Arts degree.
+It is offered through a cooperative effort between Bellevue College and a number of area hospitals and clinics.
 It is part of a larger career pathway.

 Upon successful completion of the program, you’ll be eligible to apply to take the national certification exams as well as Washington State licensure.
 This is the only Nuclear Medicine Technology program in Washington State.
 The program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).